orbitalchicken/Roadmap/New.md

 touchpad:
   - Elan touchpad’s ‘tap to click’ and ‘right click’ functions not working and can’t be set because they are not shown in touchpad settings (in cinnamon it’s fine and shown up).
   - Touchpad tap would not work until I installed synaptics touchpad

-software:
   - No pressure sensitivity when I tried Krita.
 Ugee’s graphics display pen not seen as mouse either.
 Both Krita and Ugee 2150 (and Huion) worked perfectly in Mint 18.1 and 18.3, Cinnamon/Mate versions.

-mint tools:
-  - mintdesktop shows a sidepanel with only one item in it
-  - can’t add any PPA

-artwork:
-  - Network Icon in Tray is not monochrome, like the rest of the Mint Y icons
-  - xed display right margin at column does nothing. in dark mode with classic and other themes highlight current line colors need to be inverted

 other:
   - can’t see the share remote desktop ….. i went to menu/preferences but then no desktop sharing was there